Fort Portal, Uganda.

 As a 1,73 cm tall, broad-shouldered Scandinavian, this is not unproblematic, but I make do with what I have.

 We settle in, and after waiting for 45 sweaty minutes while the bus drivers stubbornly refuse to leave until they’ve filled the last remaining seats on the bus, we are off.
 I sit leaning forward for most of the ride, sweat sliding down my back as the AC has decided not to work today.
-We pass through rolling hills, sprawling marshes and bush, interrupted by trade centres painted in MTN yellow, Pepsi blue and Airtel red.
-No one lives in the trade centres, but during the day and early evening, they are bustling with activity as people come from nearby villages and farms to trade goods and socialise.
+We pass through rolling hills, sprawling marshes and bush, interrupted by trading centres painted in MTN yellow, Pepsi blue and Airtel red.
+No one lives in the trading centres, but during the day and early evening, they are bustling with activity as people come from nearby villages and farms to trade goods and socialise.
 Whenever a bus stops, street vendors will rush forward to thrust sticks of grilled meat and bottles of cold off-brand soda up to the passengers to sell.

 I have, knock on wood, never gotten food poisoning from the street meat, but refrain from my usual combo of grilled chicken and roasted gonja.